awsdocs/amazon-sns-developer-guide/doc_source/fifo-topic-code-examples.md

 + The SQS FIFO queues that provide these updates to the two applications \(wholesale and retail\)
 + The SNS FIFO subscriptions that connect both of the queues to the topic

-This example sets [filter policies](sns-subscription-filter-policies.md) on the subscriptions\.
+This example sets [filter policies](sns-subscription-filter-policies.md) in the subscriptions\.
 If you test the example by publishing a message to the topic, make sure that you publish the message with the `business` atribute\.
 Specify either `retail` or `wholesale` for the attribute value\.
 Otherwise, the message is filtered out and not delivered to the subscribed queues\.
 For more information, see [Message filtering for FIFO topics](fifo-message-filtering.md)\.

 ------
 #### [ Java ]

 **SDK for Java 2\.x**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/sns#readme)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/sns#readme)\.
 Create a FIFO topic and FIFO queues\.
 Subscribe the queues to the topic\.

 ```